arindas/resume/arindas-resume.md

 - Provisioning infrastructure for researchers to train and experiment with deep learning models
 - Developing distributed deep learning inference services and corresponding client web applications
-- Deploying and maintaining said applications on the Google Cloud Platform
+- Deploying and maintaining said applications as Cloud services (Prev: Azure and GCP.
+Currently on AWS)

 <b>Projects</b>